rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 {{% notice note %}}
 If you are using docker-compose and keys don't exist, the start of containers will create differents keys in hbbs and hbbr folders.

-You could create keys manually in hbbs and copy them to hbbr, before starting the containers.
+You could create keys manually in hbbs and copy them to hbbr before starting the containers.

-Or you could stop hbbr container and copy the keys from hbbs to hbbr folder, and restart the container.
+Or you could stop the hbbr container and copy the keys from hbbs to the hbbr folder, and then restart the container.
 {{% /notice %}}